Dalian Metro: Line 3

-All stations have side platforms.
-Tracks in the platform area have no ballast (gravel); however, tracks outside the station are on ballast.
+All stations have side platforms. and line 3 didn't have platform door before 2023, this line added platform door during 2023Tracks in the platform area have no ballast (gravel); however, tracks outside the station are on ballast.
 All stations are covered by a combination of transparent corrugated sheets and a concrete roof.
 Line 3's color is magenta.

 Line 5

 Line 5 runs from Houguan to Dalian railway station and then to Hutan Xinqu.
 Interchange stations are Houyan (interchange with Line 3), Dalian railway station (interchange with Line 3), Qingniwaqiao (interchange with Line 2).
-The line opened on 17 March 2023.
-Line 5's color is red.
+The line opened on 17 March 2023, which is the newest metro line in Dalian so far Line 5's color is red.